Jerricho Cotchery: Coaching career

 In 2017, Cotchery joined the Carolina Panthers coaching staff as the assistant wide receivers coach.
 He was not retained by Matt Rhule in 2020.

+In 2022, Cotchery was hired as an assistant head coach and wide receivers coach for Limestone University.

+In 2024, Cotchery was named the head coach for Limestone University after former head coach Mike Furrey stepped down and was named the wide receivers coach at the University of South Carolina.
+It would be his only season as head coach as the university would shut down operations in May 2025.

+After the closure of Limestone University, Cotchery was hired as an assistant head coach and passing game coordinator for North Greenville University.

 Personal life

 Cotchery grew up in the Norwood neighborhood of Birmingham, Alabama.
 His father, Bob, ran a lawn care service, and his mother worked in a nursing home.
 He was the second youngest of thirteen children in a blended family with siblings separated in age by as much as twenty-five years.
 He played basketball and football at Phillips High School.
 On May 30, 1998, he was in a severe car accident and still has scars on his wrists and hands.
 As of 2008, shards of glass continued to work their way up and out of his skin.
 Cotchery was born with six fingers on his left hand; one was subsequently removed.

 Cotchery married his wife, Mercedes, a month after being selected by the Jets in 2004.
-Cotchery and Mercedes have five children.
-The couple adopted their daughter, Jacey, in 2007. and have two sons, Joshua and Nicholas.
-The couple adopted another girl, named Journey, as well as a son in late 2017, Nile.
+Cotchery and Mercedes have five children; three of which were adopted.